Introduction

 If you enjoy this kind of steady, practical comfort cooking, you might also like:

 Different styles, same idea: build flavor patiently and keep it simple.
+If you like this, check out my other One Pan Dinners recipes.

 Savor the process, and thanks for cooking with us.
 Check out our other recipes.
 Visit us on Pinterest